Brand name: Firdapse

-Amifampridine is a broad spectrum potassium channel blocker.
+Amifampridine phosphate is a broad spectrum potassium channel blocker.

 Uses for Amifampridine

-Amifampridine is a potassium channel blocker indicated for the treatment of Lambert-Eaton myasthenic syndrome (LEMS) in patients 6 to less than 17 years of age.
+Amifampridine phosphate is a potassium channel blocker indicated for the treatment of Lambert-Eaton myasthenic syndrome (LEMS) in adults.

 Amifampridine Dosage and Administration

-Amifampridine is available in the following dosage form(s) and strength(s):
+Amifampridine phosphate is available in the following dosage form(s) and strength(s):

-Clinicians should be aware that there are 2 different formulations of amifampridine: amiframpidine (Ruzurgi) and amifampridine phosphate (Firdapse).
+Clinicians should be aware that there are 2 different formulations of amifampridine: amifampridine phosphate (Firdapse) and amiframpidine (Ruzurgi).
 Both are available as scored tablets containing 10 mg of amifampridine and are labeled for use in the treatment of Lambert-Eaton myasthenic syndrome (LEMS).
-Amiframpidine (Ruzurgi) is labeled for use in pediatric patients 6 to less than 17 years of age, and amifampridine phosphate (Firdapse) is labeled for use in adults.
+Amifampridine phosphate (Firdapse) is labeled for use in adults, and amiframpidine (Ruzurgi) is labeled for use in pediatric patients 6 to less than 17 years of age.

 It is essential that the manufacturer's labeling be consulted for more detailed information on dosage and administration of this drug.
 Dosage summary: